 Our physicians are experts in their fields.
 They give trusted advice on all of your weight loss needs before deciding on what surgery fits your specific needs and will answer any questions or concerns you have before you commit to a particular weight loss plan.
 Please review the information provided below and if you are interested in learning more, check the links below to sign up for a seminars explaining bariatric surgery and the lifestyle changes involved.

-The Orbera® Balloon surgery involves placing a small balloon, the size of a grapefruit, into the stomach to restrict the amount of food being consumed.
+In our Orbera® Balloon surgery procedure in Lubbock, TX, we place a small balloon, the size of a grapefruit, into the stomach to restrict the amount of food being consumed.
 The balloon is removed after six months, and the majority of weight loss occurs within the first year.

 The initial procedure will involve placing the deflated balloon in your stomach by way of endoscopy.
 The patient is sedated during the procedure, and after the device is set, the physician will fill the balloon with a saline solution through a self-sealing valve, expanding it to create a spherical shape inside the stomach.
 The treatment is customized to a patient’s specific medical needs, and the balloon can be filled with 400 to 700 cc of saline solution.
 After adjusting the balloon to the correct position, the balloon can begin controlling your food portions.
 This procedure is minimally invasive and has a shorter recovery period than other procedure options.

 There are follow up procedures, and if you feel any discomfort, please notify your doctor.
 The balloon is removed by endoscopy after six months.
 The effects of the balloon will continue after it is removed and patients can expect to continue losing weight as long as they continue their diet and exercise.
-Orbera® is a procedure that has the benefits of significant weight loss without the invasiveness of surgery.
+Our Orbera® Balloon surgery in Lubbock, TX is a procedure that has the benefits of significant weight loss without the invasiveness of surgery.
 However, no procedure option should be taken lightly.
-Please discuss with your doctor all of your options before fully committing to this surgery.
+Please discuss with us all of your options before fully committing to this surgery.

 Our free seminars are designed to meet any concerns you have and give accurate information into what you can expect from each type of bariatric surgery.
 This time is created for you to bring any questions you have for our physician to answer.